Operational Tips for VFR and IFR in Europe

 One odd thing I have found is that some airports peripheral to big cities use not only their own published SIDs but also SIDs belonging to other nearby airports; for example Pontoise uses some SIDs published for Le Bourget.
 This is mentioned as an obscure one-liner in the Pontoise AIP...

 Maintaining one's IFR clearance: Just because a route is accepted by the Eurocontrol computer does not mean that ATC will operate it in the air as a fully IFR flight.
 One can file an "IFR" route, hundreds of miles long, at 2000ft, but since all or part of it will be outside controlled airspace (CAS), UK/European ATC will not provide an IFR service on the flight.
 2000ft is an extreme example, but it is easy to file a route at e.g. FL070 which is "dropped" by ATC because it has departed CAS at some point.
 And it can happen at higher levels.
 It can also happen for other reasons e.g. when flying from France to the UK, below FL120, one can get "dropped" because the French unit does not have a handover agreement with the UK unit.
 It is difficult to establish the exact limits for this but it remains a persistent problem for IFR pilots wishing to fly at sub-oxygen levels.
 Leaving France at FL120+ appears to solve it (through being handled by Paris Control, which can hand over directly to London Control) as would flying along certain routes such as ORTAC-SAM.
-More recently (8/2010) it has become apparent that one can stay with Paris Control at lower levels too, e.g. FL100.
+The France-UK situation improved c.
+2010 when it became apparent that one can stay with Paris Control as low as FL100.

 Oxygen is highly desirable.
-It is a legal requirement above 11000-12500ft (the actual figure depends on the State of Registry of the aircraft) but its use anywhere above about 8000ft makes a huge difference to how tired one is upon arrival.
+It is a legal requirement above 11000-12500ft (the exact rules also depend on the State of Registry of the aircraft) but its use anywhere above about 8000ft makes a huge difference to how tired one is upon arrival.
 Some people are significantly affected above about 11000ft, especially at night.
 Subject to aircraft performance, it enables a climb above the clouds, out of icing and turbulence, and being able to file at FL140+ often yields much better routings than at say FL100.
 Oxygen is one of the greatest "secrets" of IFR flight, and the equipment can be obtained relatively cheaply in a portable form.

 Airborne collection of IFR Clearance, following a VFR departure